micklinISgood/JPF-Android/Translator/ScriptTranslator/README.md

 License
 -------

-This sowtware is distributed under the terms of the Apache Software License 2.0.
+This software is distributed under the terms of the Apache Software License 2.0.
 See the LICENSE file for further details.